Thelaxman/Transit-Gateway-AWS/transit-gateway.md

 - Update the static routes to include the Transit Gateway peering attachment as the target.
 - Verify that routes are properly configured to allow inter-region communication.

-Your Transit Gateway configuration is now complete.
-You have successfully interconnected your VPCs across multiple regions using Transit Gateway and Transit Gateway peering.